learn-co-students/london-web-060319/32-react-pet-shelter/README.md

   in the pet's card; if the pet is adopted, show the disabled button.
 Otherwise, show the primary button to adopt the pet.

-- Should receive an `onAdoptPet` callback prop.
+- Should receive an `adoptPet` callback prop.
 This callback prop gets called with the pet's `id` when the user clicks the adopt pet button — _not_ when they click the disabled button!